CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the module IND.1 Operating and Control Technology.md

 The management of these requirements should preferably be implemented via a central management solution (eg in a directory service).
 There should be no additional dependency on other zones.
 This can be achieved by operating the directory service within the zone for which it is needed.
 Information from a directory service in another zone can be replicated as needed.

 Not all of the measures mentioned here are fully applicable to all OT components useful.
-For example, an attacker can block user access through provoked, failed login attempts.
+For example, an attacker could block user access through provoked, failed login attempts.
 Thus, access to the affected system by the legitimate user would no longer be possible.
 Therefore, the gain in security due to the particular measure and possible restrictions on other requirements for the OT components (eg required, immediate access) must be weighed against each other.
 There should always be an emergency process that can maintain operation in the event of authentication failure.
 In this context, the technical user and service access required for automated operation should as far as possible not be dependent on a directory service.

 #### IND.1.M15 Permission Checking and Monitoring (CIA)

 Necessary The basis for this measure is that IND.1.M7 establishment of an authorization management has been implemented correctly.
 In the case of increased protection requirements, the requirements for authorization management are increased as follows.
-The goal is to make it easier and faster to prevent or at least identify abuse.
+The goal is to prevent or at least detect abuse more easily and quickly.

 ** Audit-proof maintenance of an inventory overview and history **

 According to IND.1.M7 Establishment of an Authorization Management applies: Authorization Management must have a complete overview of the authorizations assigned to a person.
 This overview must also include the authorization history of a person as well as information about the respective authorization request and the test and release process carried out.
 This therefore represents an assignment of users to (sets of) rights.
 In addition, however, the stock overview should conversely be able to provide information about which access rights apply to certain systems and applications, ie the assignment of application or system to users and rights.
 At least for all critical systems this should be present and up to date.
-Ideally, the effective authorizations are displayed here - that is, those actually set in the system rather than those derived from the historical setting and deletion.
+Ideally, the effective authorizations are displayed here - that is, those actually set in the system technically instead of those derivable from the historical setting and deletion.
 This has the advantage that there is a chance to recognize illegitimate permissions added to the authorization process.

 ** Automated evaluation **